Physician Assistant B.S./M.S.

 Appeals

-Students who receive an eligible dismissal decision have the right to a departmental appeal process.
-Students who plan to appeal any eligible dismissal decision, whether at the department level or School of Health Professions level, are expected to continue attending all courses and clinical rotations during all stages of the appeals process unless expressly told otherwise by the department Chair, appeal officer, or other DYU academic official.
+1. Students who plan to appeal a dismissal decision are expected to continue attending all courses and clinical rotations during all stages of the appeals process, unless expressly told otherwise by the department Chair, appeal officer, or other DYU academic official.
 Existing course policies on attendance, participation, assignments, and/or assessments (including but not limited to OSCEs, exams, and quizzes) will remain in full effect throughout the appeal process.

 Admissions Criteria

 For the 4-year B.S./M.S. track, traditional freshmen will be admitted directly into the freshman year, and transfer students may be admitted directly into the program at any point in Phase I of the curriculum.
 Class placement for transfer students will be dependent on successful completion of prerequisites and competitive availability of class seats.
-Qualified applicants are determined, via web-based application materials and personal interview, on the basis of several criteria: ability to master the rigorous academic content of the program, verbal and written communication skills, emotional maturity, and understanding of and motivation to enter the profession.
+Qualified applicants are determined, via web-based application materials and a personal interview, on the basis of several criteria, including but not limited to: ability to master the rigorous academic content of the program, verbal and written communication skills, emotional maturity, and understanding of and motivation to enter the profession.

 Minimum Admission Academic Requirements